UKHO/docs/docs/quality-assurance/safety-assurance.md

 ## Aspects  of Software Safety:

 * Functioning software should not generate hazards - Eg: Guiding the state of the art aircraft should NOT steer into the ocean
-* Monitoring systems must perform flawlessly - Eg: Back-up computer Should start automatically when primary fails
+* Monitoring systems must perform flawlessly - Eg: Back-up computer Should start automatically when primary fails.

+It should be noted that in the past individual components were often the cause of safety issues, but more issues are now being identfied as  'Component Interaction Accident'.
+That is on their own individual elements work as designed but when combined and under the right conditions can become or tigger an unsafe condition.

 ## Goals in Safety Testing: